shown in other instead.

 The Import System is utilized by both the Engine and the Editor.
 Out-of-the-box it currently offers:

-- an importer for FBX scenes implemented as FbxImporter plugin, which apart from .fbx format also supports .obj, .dae, and .3ds.
+- Importer for FBX scenes implemented as FbxImporter plugin, which in addition to .fbx format also supports .obj, .dae, and .3ds.

-- an importer for CAD models implemented as CadImporter plugin, which supports .iges, .step, and .stl CAD formats.
+- Importer for CAD models implemented as CadImporter plugin, which supports .iges, .step, and .stl CAD formats.

 // create an importer for the imported file ("1.fbx" in our case) Importer *importer = Import::get()->createImporterByFileName("1.fbx"); // set up import parameter "scale" to 0.5 importer->setParameterFloat("scale", 0.5f); // add a pre-processor to merge static meshes impoter->addPreProcessor("MergeStaticMeshes"); // initialize importer with all available import flags importer->init("1.fbx", ~0); // import our model to the specified directory importer->import("../data/1/"); // create a node reference using the .node file generated for our model NodeReferencePtr noderef = NodeReference::create(importer->getOutputFilepath());